iBug/iBug-source/_drafts/ip-route-and-ip-rule.md

 ---
-title: "Linux IP routing and routing rules"
+title: "Linux networking: My setup"
 tags: linux networking
 redirect_from: /p/32

-published: false
 ---

 In larger organizations and corporations, it's common to have multiple ISPs connected to one datacenter.
 It's important to provide faster connectivity to users by optimizing for different networks, which is called **routing**.
 This article explains how a Linux system route network traffic to different networks.
 I'll start with the basic.